Responsibilities of the PI and Radiation Worker

 Responsibilities of the Principal Investigator

-- Designate an alternate Principal Investigator to provide oversight of his/her laboratory operations during absences exceeding thirty days, and to transmit this information to the Radiation Safety Officer at least 3 weeks prior to leaving, if possible.
+- Designate an alternate Principal Investigator to provide oversight of his/her laboratory operations during absences exceeding thirty days, and to provide this information to the Radiation Safety Officer at least 3 weeks prior to leaving, if possible.

 Responsibilities of the Radiation Worker